redradman/ContagionRL/README.md

 ```bash
 pip install -r requirements.txt
 ```
-### Licenses
+## Licenses
-All of the libraries listed below are used in the ContagionRL paper and their respective licenses and their usage. `gymnasium` and `matplotlib` are instrumental in making the environment.
+The following libraries are used in ContagionRL.
+Their licenses and usage details are listed below. `gymnasium` and `matplotlib` are instrumental in making the environment.
+Our codebase is intended for release under BSD-3 license.

 | Library           | Version | Purpose                                         | License                          |
 | ----------------- | ------- | ----------------------------------------------- | -------------------------------- |